 - extra pads to allow for the most comfort and to accommodate different size needs

-Priced at $77.99, this model falls near the average cost for gravity boots, and an average global rating of 4 out of 5 stars shows just how much satisfaction it’s already provided worldwide.
+This model falls near the average cost for gravity boots, and an average global rating of 4 out of 5 stars shows just how much satisfaction it’s already provided worldwide.

 Are Gravity Boots Pulling You In?

 Gravity boots have saved me from a trip to physical therapy more than once, and lately, my back feels better than it has in years (you’re only as old as you feel, I swear).

 So take your time, think about the details, consult with your doctor, and who knows?
 Maybe we’ll see each other “hanging around” some time in the future!

 - How Many Calories Do Jumping Jacks Burn?

 - 1000 Jumping Jacks a Day – Should You Do It or Is It an Overkill?